sohan-shingade/power-outage-analysis/README.md

 ### Conclusion

 The final model significantly improves over the baseline by reducing RMSE and adapting to the complex, non-linear relationships in the data.
-While prediction accuracy is strong for typical cases, rare, extreme events remain difficult to model — pointing to a need for either specialized modeling techniques or data augmentation focused on high-impact cases.
+While prediction accuracy is strong for typical cases, rare, extreme events remain difficult to model, pointing to a need for either specialized modeling techniques or data augmentation focused on high-impact cases.

 ## Fairness Analysis